Updated Fall 2023

 Ascending Gallery features work from artists including Floyd Kuptana, Vivian Felsen, Sae Kimura and Deborah Harris.
 Through sculpture, painting and collage, the artists demonstrate how their various art forms communicate with one another to create a unique experience for the viewer and leave a mark on the space they inhabit.

 Gallery Arcturus has new exhibitions every six to eight weeks, so you’ll see something new every time.
-If you’re inspired to see more of the best of Toronto, walk bit north to Allan Gardens and its heated greenhouses, another one of the city’s favourite free activities, and the perfect place to get an early taste of spring.
+If you’re inspired to see more of the best of Toronto, walk a bit north to Allan Gardens and its heated greenhouses, another one of the city’s favourite free activities, and the perfect place to get an early taste of spring.

 Toronto is a world capital of art.
 See for yourself at Gallery Arcturus.